 Maryland handles Radford behind Fernando’s double-double

-Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3).
-Maryland was without freshman forward Jalen “Stix” Smith, who was sidelined with an illness.
+Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3), who were without freshman forward Jalen Smith, who was sidelined with an illness.
 Smith is averaging 11.9 points and 7.2 rebounds.

 Travis Fields Jr. had a game-high 22 points and Carlik Jones added 20 for the Highlanders (7-6), who led for much of the first half but ultimately failed to add Maryland to a list of prominent nonconference victims that includes Notre Dame and Texas.

 Radford scored on its first eight possessions of the game, building a 19-10 lead.
 But the Highlanders missed their next 13 shots, and Maryland eventually slogged its way to a 34-32 lead at the break.

 The Highlanders briefly reclaimed the lead early in the second half at 39-36 before Maryland uncorked a 27-6 run to effectively seal it.
 Fernando had nine points during the stretch and 13 in the second half.